Want to know how to be an extra in a Korean drama as a foreigner?

 The entertainment industry in Korea is booming, so it’s no surprise that it can be a lucrative business for foreigners looking to get their foot in the door or just make some money.
 The gradual diversification of Korean screens means that every recent Korean drama features foreigners, even as background actors.

 Being an extra in a K-drama is certainly a unique experience, and different from the English teaching work many Westerners find themselves limited to.
 For one, this kind of work accepts a wider variety of visas, and depending on the role you are cast in, English or Korean ability may not be required at all.

-Most extra job opportunities can be found on sites like Craigslist or in Facebook groups that share information on acting and modeling gigs.
+Most extra job opportunities can be found on sites like Craigslist or in Facebook groups and others (more information on alternatives here) that share information on acting and modeling gigs.
 When applying, you’ll have to send the casting director or agent details like your name, age, nationality, and visa type.
 They’ll also ask for your body measurements and several photos of yourself, and sometimes an introduction video or showreel.
 In my case, I received a request from an agent out of the blue looking to quickly fill the role of a caucasian female.
 So would I accept a couple hundred thousand won for a few hours of filming?
 You bet!

 A Day in the Life of a K-drama Extra